Commonwealth of Nations: Suspension

 Members can be suspended "from the Councils of the Commonwealth" for "serious or persistent violations" of the Harare Declaration, particularly in abrogating their responsibility to have democratic government.
 Suspensions are agreed by the Commonwealth Ministerial Action Group (CMAG), which meets regularly to address potential breaches of the Harare Declaration.
 Suspended members are not represented at meetings of Commonwealth leaders and ministers, although they remain members of the organisation.

 Zimbabwe was suspended from the Commonwealth during Robert Mugabe's presidency, subsequently withdrawing.
 It applied to rejoin after his removal from power.

 Nigeria was suspended between 11 November 1995 and 29 May 1999, following its execution of Ken Saro-Wiwa on the eve of the 1995 CHOGM.
 Pakistan was the second country to be suspended, on 18 October 1999, following the military coup by Pervez Musharraf.
 The Commonwealth's longest suspension came to an end on 22 May 2004, when Pakistan's suspension was lifted following the restoration of the country's constitution.
 Pakistan was suspended for a second time, far more briefly, for six months from 22 November 2007, when Musharraf called a state of emergency.
 Zimbabwe was suspended in 2002 over concerns regarding the electoral and land reform policies of Robert Mugabe's ZANU-PF government, before it withdrew from the organisation in 2003.
-On 15 May 2018, Zimbabwe applied to rejoin the Commonwealth.
+On 15 May 2018, the country applied to rejoin the Commonwealth.
+Zimbabweans continue to be recognised as Commonwealth citizens in Britain.